 Criteria JORC Code explanation Commentary The Company considers the accuracy of the x, y and z coordinates of the underground drilling to be very good.
 While the x and y coordinates for the surface drilling are very good, a more accurate and up to date DTM is required to define the z values.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Drill holes are widely space and targeting areas of interest defined from historical drilling, past mining and geophysical trends defined by Corazon Mining Limited.
 This drilling is intended to identify areas of interest for future resource definition drilling.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 This exploration is reconnaissance in nature and as such will not result in the immediate definition of a mineral resource estimation.
 Whether sample compositing has been applied.
 No compositing was applied.
 Orientation of data in Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this Drill holes are widely space and targeted at individual areas of interest and geophysical anomalies. relation to geological structure is known, considering the deposit type.
 Azimuths and dips are variable, dependent on the targets being tested.
 Drilling attempts to intersect the targets normal to the assumed dominant trend.
 Positioning and targeting of drilling around historical workings also needs to consider access complexities and the targeting of drill holes such that voids are avoided.
 The Lynn Lake deposit are described as "pipe-like bodies" that can be influenced by controlling structures.
+The 'form' of the mineralised bodies within the Fraser Lake Complex is less defined.
+Drilling to date supports concentrations of sulphide proximal to sedimentary xenoliths and interpreted structures.
+Gravitational accumulation of sulphide minerals is also documented.
+Pipe-like feeder bodies have yet to be defined.
 There is no data that supports a bias for the sampling has been established.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to The is widely spaced and the orientation of drilling and key mineralised structures is not considered to have introduced a sampling bias. have introduced a sampling bias, this should be assessed and reported if material.
-The Lynn Lake deposit are described as "pipe-like bodies" that can be influenced by controlling structures.
-Drilling for the reported program attempt to test areas adjacent to historical infrastructure and mining.
-Reported